 Distinguish themselves in their fields of study through published or presented articles, research, or related productive materials

-Reflect their work in a four-year culminating Portfolio
+Reflect their work in a four-year culminating Magnum Opus project

 The University Fellows’ inaugural Black Belt Experience was May 2009.
 Since that time, the Honors College has developed significant community partnerships and seen these grow into integral relationships that both provide ongoing opportunity for meaningful service learning for our students and provide fresh energy and perspective to many challenges expressed by member of the Marion community.
-The continued work with specific partners such as the local public elementary, middle and high schools, the Perry County Chamber of Commerce, the Marion-Perry County Library, and the local nonprofit Sowing Seeds of Hope enable a more promising future: sustainable projects that see educational growth, economic development, health and nutrition improvement, and greater community interaction.
+The continued work with specific partners such as the local public elementary, middle and high schools, Main Street Marion, the Marion-Perry County Library, and the local nonprofit Sowing Seeds of Hope enable a more promising future: sustainable projects that see educational growth, economic development, health and nutrition improvement, and greater community interaction.

 The UFE selection committee will consider the candidate’s record of impact in the community, leadership achievements, extracurricular activities, and candidate’s essays much more heavily than grades and test scores.
 We seek students who ultimately will make a difference throughout their lives; therefore, creativity, productivity, community engagement, leadership, and personal growth are points to highlight on your resume and in your essays.

 A required letter of recommendation must be submitted for applicants through the online system by Jan.
 12, 2024 (limit to one letter per applicant).
 Recommenders will be notified by email when an applicant selects them as a recommender.